asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 2024.09.30 - the same ....
 Ukrainian old ( White Brotherhood with others pro-soviet or pro-neurological warfare actors ) army project with Yusmalos and Scientology to "transfer consciousness" from me to their "members" - neurological piracy with skill stealing with voice and radio sound depaterning in 'stasi' condition.

 2024.12.03 - the same ....
 Ukrainian old ( White Brotherhood with others pro-soviet or pro-neurological warfare actors ) army project with Yusmalos and Scientology to "transfer consciousness" from me to their "members" - neurological piracy with skill stealing with voice and radio sound depaterning in 'stasi' condition.
+Multiple radio operators from Ukrainian army on Russia side, police and SSU manipulate trought rTMS coused by EW and by this cancel my right to intellectual property.

-Multiple radio operators from Ukrainian army, police and SSU manipulate trought rTMS coused by EW and by this cancel my right to intellectual property.
+2024.12.10 - the same ....
+Ukrainian old ( White Brotherhood with others pro-soviet or pro-neurological warfare actors ) army project with Yusmalos and Scientology to "transfer consciousness" from me to their "members" - neurological piracy with skill stealing with voice and radio sound depaterning in 'stasi' condition.
+Multiple radio operators from Ukrainian army on Russia side, police and SSU manipulate trought rTMS coused by EW and by this cancel my right to intellectual property.

 About phones, PCA/CDA/SD computers:
 +++++++++++++++++++++++++++++++++++